biicode/docs/start/helloworld-rpi.rst

    :language: cpp
    :linenos:

-Download all the files: :download:`mainpretty.cpp <../_static/code/cpp/hello-world/mainpretty.cpp>` :download:`hellopretty.cpp <../_static/code/cpp/hello-world/hellopretty.cpp>` :download:`hellopretty.cpp <../_static/code/cpp/hello-world/hellopretty.h>`
+Download all the files: :download:`mainpretty.cpp <../_static/code/cpp/hello-world/mainpretty.cpp>` :download:`hellopretty.cpp <../_static/code/cpp/hello-world/hellopretty.cpp>` :download:`hellopretty.h <../_static/code/cpp/hello-world/hellopretty.h>`

 In this case we are using of the ``hello()`` function, which is not explicitly defined in the current hive.
 If you tried to compile and run this program using the ``bii cpp:run`` command, you would see an error message:

 .. code-block:: bash